josdejong/mathjs/misc/how_to_publish.md

 After the build is complete, verify if the files are created and contain the correct date and version number in the header.

+To update the reference documentation, run:

+    npm run docs

+This will regenerate all documentation in docs/reference/functions from the functions code comments.

 ## Commit